 The memory may not be as fond as our first kiss, or car, but we all remember the first shopping mall we visited.
 I’m sure I’m not alone in that my introduction to shopping occurred at the Salem Mall.

-After being closed for twenty years, all the Salem Mall has left to offer are memories.
+After being closed for more than twenty years, all the Salem Mall has left to offer are memories.

 For some reason the Dayton Mall always seemed so far away, like halfway to Cincinnati, while the Salem Mall was within a reasonable driving distance.
 Plus it offered everything I was interested in shopping for at the time, which was mainly the wall posters in the back of Spencer’s, next to the lava lamps.
 Before the internet, such posters were the only place I could see scantily clad women.

 The anchors of the mall were J.C Penney, Sears, Elder-Beerman and… any guesses on the last one?
 Hint, despite its name, the store didn’t rise from the dead after closing…Lazarus.
 One by one each of the stores began to fade away and by 1997, Sears was the only one of the four that remained.
 The opening of the Fairfield Mall in 1994 was a lethal blow to the Salem Mall.

 The Salem Mall was finally demolished in 2006, though Sears, the only part of the remaining structure held on for much longer, before finally closing its doors in January 2014.

 In its prime the Salem Mall hosted over a hundred different retailers including a Camelot Music which featured all the latest in cassette tapes; Merry-Go-Round, where I wasn’t hip enough to shop; and a Babbage’s, which sold computer games before the days of X-Box.
 There were a number of shoe stores, such as Buster Brown, where some of my Velcro’s were likely bought.
 I always tried to avoid the clothing stores, so my memories are sparse in that department but there was surely a Fashion Bug and a Chess King.